Skip to main content

 If your home is insured for more than $500,000 and you plan on leaving for three months or more out of the year—you’re a snowbird with a hankering for Florida sun, let’s say—you may not be a good fit for Travelers.

-If your house is over seven road miles from the first responding fire department, Travelers is not a good fit for your insurance needs.
+If your house is over seven road miles from the first responding fire department, Travelers is not a good fit for your insurance requirements.

 Travelers does not insure log homes.